4 Google Updates To Bear In Mind in 2022

 Advertising techniques that are disruptive to a user are discouraged by Google.
 Disruptive Ads are according to Google are unexpected and interferer with the usability of device functions.
 A classic example are the popup ads that feel a whole section.

 MUM stands for Multitask Unified Model.

-MUM, is meant to help search engines understand context and search intent through the power of AI.
-As things stand, MUM is being held as been better than BERT(Bidirectional Encoder Representations from Transformers).
+MUM, is meant to help search engines understand the context and search intent through the power of AI.
+As things stand, MUM is being held as being better than BERT(Bidirectional Encoder Representations from Transformers).